ZucksLiu/learngit/readme.txt

 Git tracks changes of files.
 I am King Tatum.

-Creating a new branch is quick And sinple.
+Creating a new branch is quick & sinple.